bartengine27/hostr/README.md

     Client--HTTPS-->NGINX
 ```

-The `NGINX` configuration for this setup illustrates a setup for managing encrypted, load-balanced connections to a backend API cluster, with a focus on detailed logging, security with SSL, and flexibility to support large headers and optional WebSocket connections:
+The `NGINX` configuration for the following setup illustrates a setup for managing encrypted, load-balanced connections to a backend API cluster, with a focus on detailed logging, security with SSL, and flexibility to support large headers and optional WebSocket connections:

 ```nginx
 http {